 This is a higher-risk approach, but also potentially higher rewards as Titan aims to outperform the S&P 500.

-They offer 4 different funds or “strategies”.
-You can invest in any one of them, or create portfolio with multiple strategies.
+They offer four different funds or “strategies.”
+You can invest in any of them or create a portfolio with multiple strategies.
 In fact, when you create an account, Titan will recommend a specific allocation based on your personal situation and goals.

 The 4 Titan strategies are: